hpiaia/markt/README.md

 ## Architecture <a name="architecture"/>

-The challenge consists of a simple browser-based chat application using NodeJS where several users can talk and send commands to the application to get stock quotes.

-To achieve that, as the challenge itself suggested, the application was separated into three services:
+As the challenge itself suggested, the application was separated into three services:

  - **API**: This service is responsible for handling all the incoming HTTP requests from the user. (authentication, list rooms, create rooms, etc) and also has a WebSocket endpoint that handles the chat business-logic (join into a room, send a message, retrieve messages, etc).
  - **BOT**: This service is responsible for handling commands that are send for the application via chat.
 It runs asynchronously and communicates with the API service via RabbitMQ.